Headshot Session Event

 What comes with my session?

-Included with your headshot session, you get camera-ready hair and makeup touchups, a 20-minute photoshoot, guided image selection, and a fully retouched digital image.
-This is perfect to get a fresh look.
+Included with your headshot session, you get a 20-minute photoshoot, guided image selection, and a fully retouched digital image.
+(If you signed up for a slot with makeup touchups, also read the hair & makeup faq for more info).
 Whether you want to get something more dramatic or more commercial, have a specific idea of how you are going to use your headshots before you come in and you will get the most out of it.
 After the session, you will immediately see and select your favorite image to be retouched and delivered to you within one week.
 At that time you will also have the opportunity to purchase additional retouched images at $65 per image, or in special event packages available on the event day only.
 We don’t offer online galleries for event sessions, so be ready to choose your image on the day of your session.

 What about hair and makeup?